“Networking and Camaraderie”

 It was Earl, sitting opposite of me who proudly chimed in with what he had believed was the only reply necessary.
 “It’s about networking and camaraderie, that is why we hold a golf outing each year” he said.

-Now I am perched on the edge of my seat, ready to make a point to Earl not even knowing the man, but based off 31 years in the PGA and in the golf industry, I felt more than comfortable formulating a few opinions in my head during his one sentence remark.
-“Let me guess Earl, your Chamber outing is about 8 weeks out and I’m sure that you will be playing in it, am I right”?
-Earl said “I am and I have played in the outing each year for the past five years”.
+Now I am perched on the edge of my seat, ready to make a point to Earl not even knowing the man, but based off 44+ years in the PGA and in the golf industry, I felt more than comfortable formulating a few opinions in my head during his one sentence remark.
+“Let me guess Earl, your Chamber outing is about 8 weeks out and I’m sure that you will be playing in it, am I right?”
+Earl said “I am and I have played in the outing each year for the past five years.”
 “Awesome” I replied.
 “I bet you already have your team picked out”.
-He said, “same team each year, it’s a no-brainer”.
+He said, “same team each year, it’s a no-brainer.”

-I couldn’t stop, I said “let me guess, this is the same group you play with all the time, right”?
+I couldn’t stop, I said “let me guess, this is the same group you play with every week, right”?
 Earl said, “every weekend, we have a permanent tee time at 8:52 am”.
 I said “Earl, knowing that and knowing that you are on the golf committee for this outing, I am going to guess that you guys play the same course that the outing will be playing in August, am I right”?